-For over a year, from May 1918 to October 1919, the City of New Orleans was in a frenzied panic over a roaming serial killer dubbed the “Axeman”.
-The first to succumb to the sharp blade of the Axeman were an Italian grocer named Joseph Maggio and his wife, Catherine on May 23, 1918.
-As they lay sleeping in their apartment above the Maggio grocery store the killer cut the couple’s throats with a straight razor before bashing in their heads with an axe.
+For over a year, from May 1918 to October 1919, the city of New Orleans, Louisiana was in a frenzied panic over a roaming serial killer dubbed the “Axeman”.
+The first to succumb to the sharp blade of the Axeman was an Italian grocer named Joseph Maggio and his wife, Catherine on May 23, 1918.
+As they lay sleeping in their apartment above the Maggio grocery store the killer cut the couple’s throats with a straight razor before bashing in their heads with an ax.
 When law enforcement began to investigate they found the bloody clothes of the murderer, as he had obviously changed into a clean set of clothes before fleeing the scene.
 Police ruled out robbery as motivation for the attacks, as money and valuables left in plain sight were not stolen by the intruder.
-Near the couples home, a message written in chalk read: “Mrs. Joseph Maggio will sit up tonight.
+Near the couple’s home, a message written in chalk read: “Mrs. Joseph Maggio will sit up tonight.
 Just write Mrs. Toney”.
 Investigators immediately questioned several people but all were released for lack of evidence.

 On August 5th a third similar attack was made on a Mrs. Edward Schneider who was 8 months pregnant.
 As the 28-year-old lay in bed, she awoke to see a dark figure standing over her, and was bashed in the face repeatedly.
 Shortly after midnight, she was discovered by her husband who was just returning from work.
 Her scalp had been cut open, and her face was completely covered in blood, but she survived the attack to give birth to a healthy baby girl two days later.
 One man was arrested on suspicion but soon released for lack of evidence.
 By this time, investigators began to publicly speculate that the attack was related to the previous incidents involving Besumer and Maggio.